luciansr/java-custom-dependency-injection/README.md

 ## Warnings

-1. You cannot have circular dependencies.
+1. Your object dependency graph cannot have circular dependencies.
-2. All your registered objects have one public constructor (if you have more than one, it cannot guarantee which one will be used).
+2. All your registered objects must have one public constructor.
+Otherwise, it's not guaranteed which one will be used.
-3. If you don't have public constructors, your object will not be created.
+3. Objects that don't have public constructors won't be created.
-4. If you did not explicitly register your object.
-It will not be created.
+4. Objects that weren't properly registered won't be created.
-5. You cannot create an Abstract class.
+5. Abstract classes won't be created.
-6. You cannot create an Interface.
+6. Interfaces cannot be created.